b3-exmo/b3-exmo.github.io/docs/Culture/Gods Conditional Love.md

 &nbsp;

 ### Anyone else teach this?
-I haven't looked outside of Mormonism for an answer to that, but I can observe that [[#Yes, it's conditional!|address from Elder Nelson]] is an easy target to wail on for teaching the idea that divine love is conditional.
+I haven't looked outside of Mormonism for an answer to that, but I can observe that [[#Yes, it's conditional!|this address from Elder Nelson]] is an easy target to wail on for teaching the idea that divine love is conditional.
 For what it's worth, Nelson isn't the only one to teach that.

 >*There are many ways to describe and speak of divine love.
 One of the [[#Maybe it's actually unconditional*?|terms we hear often today]] is that God’s love is “unconditional.”
-While in one sense that is true, the descriptor unconditional appears nowhere in scripture.
-Rather, His love is described in scripture as “great and wonderful love,” “perfect love,” “redeeming love,” and “everlasting love.”
-These are better terms because the word unconditional can convey mistaken impressions about divine love, such as, God tolerates and excuses anything we do because His love is unconditional. . .*
+While in one sense that is true, the descriptor unconditional appears nowhere in scripture. ...
+[T]he word unconditional can convey mistaken impressions about divine love, such as, God tolerates and excuses anything we do because His love is unconditional. . .*

 — *["Abide in My Love"](https://www.churchofjesuschrist.org/study/general-conference/2016/10/abide-in-my-love?lang=eng&id=p4#p4)*, D. Todd Christofferson, General Conference October 2016